openmotics/gateway-service/docker/runner/README.md

 ## Setup

-some setup is required to run a local gateway.
+Some setup is required to run a local gateway.
 These steps described below should only be runned once to setup the local gateway.

 ### Docker container

-The docker container can be build with the command:
+From `docer/runner`, the docker container can be build with the command:

 ``` shell
 ./container.sh build